jchip/universal-nvm/README.md

-  nvm install <version>      install the given version of Node.js nvm uninstall <version>    uninstall the given version of Node.js nvm use <version>          use the given version of Node.js in current shell nvm stop                   undo effects of nvm in current shell
+  nvm install <version>      install the given version of Node.js nvm uninstall <version>    uninstall the given version of Node.js nvm use <version>          use the given version of Node.js in current shell nvm auto-use [action]      automatically use version from .nvmrc, .node-version,
-                                                                [aliases: unuse]
+                             or package.json
+       nvm auto-use enable [--cd]  - enable automatic switching on cd
-  nvm link <version>         permanently link the version of Node.js as default
+         --cd: use cd wrapper mode (more efficient, only triggers on cd command) nvm auto-use disable        - disable automatic switching nvm stop                   undo effects of nvm in current shell [aliases: unuse] nvm link <version>         permanently link the version of Node.js as default